-Murder accused comments on Grace Millane's profile around time of killing
+Grace Millane murder: Accused commented on British backpacker's Facebook profile days before death

 "These rules are in place for a reason.
 It seems a bit odd sometimes."

-The accused was entitled to name suppression, he said.
+He said the accused was entitled to name suppression.